Blog

 But I asked a native speaker and they said it was “cloath-zzzz”

 If you ask a native speaker about their language, they are going to want to be helpful and tell you what they feel is the “correct” pronunciation.
-So they’ll think about the spelling and pronounce it slowly for you, and then they will indeed end up pronouncing the “th” in the middle (as a hard th, by the way, as in “them”).
+So they’ll think about the spelling and pronounce it slowly for you, and then they will indeed end up pronouncing the “th” in the middle (as a voiced th, by the way, as in “them”).

 But when native speakers are just talking and not thinking about it, they’ll say “I bought some new close.”
 I promise.
-Unfortunately, most people don’t realise how they actually talk so if you ask them they might insist that they always pronounce the “th”.
+Unfortunately, most people don’t realise how they actually talk, so if you ask them they might insist that they always pronounce the “th”.
 People are funny that way.

 Heddwen Newton is an English teacher and a translator from Dutch into English.
 She thinks about languages way too much, for example about how strange it is that these little blurb things are written in the third person.